themithy/react-design-patterns/README.md

 [Full article on dependency injection](doc/dependency-injection.md)

-The idea of decoupling or *louse coupling* exists behind many of the design patterns.
+The idea of decoupling or *loose coupling* exists behind many of the design patterns.
 Is it not only the business logic or logic in general that can be abstracted, but virtually every concept like algorithm, state, etc.; and this list is open-ended.